leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 On the status bar, you can see:
 - FPS --> Frames per second, the quantity of pictures drawn every second
 - Speed --> In percentage, the speed of the emulation.
-100% is the perfect speed, below the emulation is slow.
+100% is the perfect speed, below the emulation is slow, above it's too fast.

 <b>1.1-.
 Main Options</b>